-Def 22 A MUT Extended RTM Self-Commitment Period in pumping mode is a RTM Self-Commitment Period in pumping mode that is resulted from one or more Basic RTM Self-Commitment Periods in pumping mode and their interaction with inter-temporal constraints imposed by MUT in pumping mode for the resource in the given period.
+Def 22 A MUT Extended RTM Self-Commitment Period in pumping mode is a RTM Self-Commitment Period in pumping mode that is resulted from one or more Basic RTM Self-Commitment Periods in pumping mode and their interaction with intertemporal constraints imposed by MUT in pumping mode for the resource in the given period.
 The MUT used here is rounded up to the next 15-minute commitment interval if it is not already in multiples of 15-minutes.
-A Basic RTM Self-Commitment Period in pumping mode for the resource the period in pumping mode is referred to as a MUT Extended RTM Self-Commitment Period in pumping mode after the MUT Extension process even if no MUT extension is made.
+A Basic RTM Self-Commitment Period in pumping mode is referred to as a MUT Extended RTM Self-Commitment Period in pumping mode after the MUT Extension process even if no MUT extension is made.